RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 ::: tip 📝 NOTE

 The bootloader of the WisDuino RAK811 Evaluation Board is already pre-installed upon manufacturing, so flashing the bootloader is not necessary for you to perform.
-If you find that the bootloader of your RAK811 Evaluation Board damaged, kindly contact the support though the [RAKwireless forum](https://forum.rakwireless.com/).
+If you find that the bootloader of your RAK811 Evaluation Board is damaged, contact the support through the [RAKwireless forum](https://forum.rakwireless.com/).
 However, if you want to upgrade the firmware of the device, refer to the section [Firmware Upgrading](/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/#upgrading-the-firmware).

 :::